nemtsov/be-hogan-compiler/README.md

 #### Create Arguments:

-  - `readFile` - function that will be used to read files.
-Must return a Promise.
-Defaults to a promised version of fs.readFile.
+  - `driver` - will be used to read files.
+All methods must return a Promise.
+See `src/drivers/fs` for an example.
   - `templatesPath` - absolute path to the templates
   - `options.extension` - defaults to `mustache` (e.g., `template.mustache`)
   - `options.isCached` - cache compiled templates in the created instance